anaraven/best-practices/slides/best-practices.md

    + You need to have the Reference Manual at hand
 + It is oriented to producing printed material
     + It produces PDF files or equivalents
-    + Not suitable for Web or ePub
+    + Not suitable for Web or eBook
 + Writing tables is hard

 ## Alternative: Markdown